openjdk/jtreg/README.md

     % cd jtreg-root-directory
     % sh make/build.sh --jdk JDK-directory

+Some shells, such as `dash`, don't support the special variables like `BASH_SOURCE`, which are used in `build.sh`.
+If local default shell `sh` doesn't support these special variables, the building with `build.sh` will fail.
+So the explicit shell, such as `bash`, need to be specified to replace the default shell `sh`.

+    % bash make/build.sh --jdk JDK-directory

 The script will create a build sub-directory, download and build dependencies, and finally build jtreg itself.
 The resulting image will be in _build/images/jtreg_.